 - Teambuilding and Gaming

-Human Resources departments are going to make an effort to organize activities that strengthen team spirit and cooperation.
+Human Resources departments are going to make an effort to organise activities that strengthen team spirit and cooperation.
 Plus, we are going to see selection processes change and opt for gaming techniques in order to quickly learn what skills employees actually possess.

 Get ready to apply each of these strategies and achieve the goals you have set for 2019: more effective processes, more efficient use of time and more synergised teams.